kylephillips/wp-nested-pages/readme.txt

 9. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 3.3.2 =
+* Fixes issue where post type settings were not saving correctly
+* Updates minimum PHP version to 8.0

 = 3.3.1 =
 * Additional style updates